 So now that I’ve made your day, make mine and leave me a comment here to let me know what you think!
 You can also find me on Instagram, at veggiesdontbite AND #veggiesdontbite (my personal tag for pictures of all the awesome recipe remakes), and on Facebook.
 I want to know what level of spice you are!
 Crossing my fingers there are some addicts out there…

-- 2 tablespoons cornmeal or brown rice flour see note
+- 2 tablespoons cornmeal , you can also use brown rice flour (see note)

-- 4 of your favorite burger buns can even use a lettuce wrap if you're watching carbs
+- 4 burger buns (can even use a lettuce wrap if you're watching carbs)

 - 2 cups cabbage